Enjoy The Delicious Taste of

 It's not just another Jamaican dish, its savoury, it's the tasty Jamaican oxtail stew!

-I have never prepared it, but my sister Neka, who is the best cook in
+I have never prepared it, but my sister Neka, who in my opinon, the best cook in

 When she cooks it not even the bones are spared, they are equally succulent.
 Of course that require much more cooking time or a pressure cooker.